 Under Oregon law, a no contest plea (also known as a plea of nolo contendere) is legally equivalent to a conviction.
 This is because a defendant who pleads no contest gives up her right to go to trial and gives up most of the same rights as a defendant who pleads guilty.

 I pleaded guilty to a city municipal code violation.
 Does this count as a conviction?

-Under ORS 137.225, you cannot expunge your conviction if you have been committed of another “criminal offense” within 10 years of filing your motion.
+Under ORS 137.225, you cannot expunge your conviction if you have been committed of another “criminal offense” during the waiting period.

 The Oregon courts have made clear that an “offense” includes not just crimes but violations, which include local city violations such as public urination.

-Certain felonies and other serious offenses can never be expunged—regardless of how much time has passed since you were convicted.
+You can never expunge certain felonies and other serious offenses--regardless of how much time has passed.

-This long list of crimes includes virtually all Class A felonies, most sex crimes, many Class B felonies, a few Class C felonies, and DUI and other driving-related offenses.
+This long list of crimes includes virtually all Class A felonies, most sex crimes, some Class B felonies, a few Class C felonies, and DUI and other driving-related offenses.